 Each year, Medicare Part D requires group health plan sponsors to disclose to individuals who are eligible for Medicare Part D and to the Centers for Medicare and Medicaid Services (CMS) whether the health plan's prescription drug coverage is creditable.
 Plan sponsors must provide the annual disclosure notice to Medicare-eligible individuals before Oct.
-15, 2016-the start date of the annual enrollment period for Medicare Part D. CMS has provided model disclosure notices for employers to use.
+15. 2018-the start date of the annual enrollment period for Medicare Part D. CMS has provided model disclosure notices for employers to use.

-This notice is important because Medicare beneficiaries who are not covered by creditable prescription drug coverage and who choose not to enroll in Medicare Part D when first eligible will likely pay higher premiums if they enroll at a later date.
-Thus, although there are no specific penalties associated with this notice requirement, failing to provide the notice may trigger adverse employee relations issues.
+This notice is important because Medicare beneficiaries who are not covered by creditable prescription drug coverage and do not enroll in Medicare Part D when first eligible will likely pay higher premiums if they enroll at a later date.
+Although there are no specific penalties associated with this notice requirement, failing to provide the notice may be detrimental to employees.